tfabris/BlueGigaEmpeg/README.md

 ###  Important:

-Do not connect the BlueGigaEmpeg module to the Empeg until after the I2S wiring modification has been completed.
-Also, once the wiring modification has been completed, do not connect the Empeg to any tuner module.
+Do not connect the BlueGigaEmpeg module to the Empeg until after completing the step in this document titled "Modify Empeg Car interior for I2S digital audio connection".
+Also, once the I2S modification has been completed, do not connect the Empeg to any tuner module.
 Damage may occur if these instructions are not followed.

 You must already be comfortable with safely dismantling and repairing your empeg Car in order to safely make this modification.
 I take no responsibility